vcfvct/aws-exam/README.md

 * encryption cannot be applied to the running instances.
 * multi-AZ, auto failover to the standby without change connection string etc. for **Disaster only**.
 * read-replica, for read performance/scaling, up to 5 instances and must have the auto-backup turned on. using `async` replication.
 Same AZ.
 * Aurora
   * mysql compatible relational database.
   * auto scale from 10G to 64TB.
 2 copies in each AZ and minium in 3 az, so 6 copies.
+* backup retention period, 1(default) to 35 days.

 ## dynamo
 * eventual vs read consistency(auto copy to 3 AZs).
 * 1 write per second is one uint. good price for read, and not for write. $0.0065 per 10 write/50 read.